ENCCS/julia-for-hpc/content/multithreading.rst

    Can it safely be threaded, i.e. is there any risk of race conditions?

+   .. solution:: Is it thread-safe?

+      Yes, this function is thread-safe since each iteration of the loop accesses a different memory location.

    - Insert the ``Threads.@threads`` macro in the right location - note that ``@threads`` currently only works on outermost loops!
    - Measure its effects with ``@benchmark``.